Join us to celebrate the launch of Factional-Ideological Conflicts in Chinese Politics by Olivia Cheung.

 This book reconstructs the factional-ideological conflicts surrounding socialist transformation and political reform in China that were played out through ‘factional model-making’, a norm-bound mechanism for elites of the Chinese Communist Party to contest the party line publicly.
 Dazhai, Anhui, Nanjie, Shekou, Shenzhen, Guangdong and Chongqing were cultivated into factional models by party elites before Xi Jinping came to power in 2012.
 Although factional model-making undermined party discipline, it often did not threaten regime security and even contributed to regime resilience through strengthening collective leadership and other means.
 This follows that the suppression of factional model-making under Xi might undermine longer-term regime resilience.
 However, Xi believes that regime security rests on his strongman rule, not any benefits that factional model-making may contribute.
 It is in this spirit that he grooms Zhejiang into a party model for his policy programme of common prosperity, which is designed to legitimize his vision of socialism.

-If you would like to hear updates about this book and its publication, along with our other titles in the fields of Asian Studies, do sign up to our bi-monthly newsletter here!
+If you would like to hear updates about this book along with our other titles in the fields of Asian Studies, do sign up to our bi-monthly newsletter here!